Topics & Combinations

 This keynote’s material can be explored in depth through my ebook These Five Things, All Year Long: The Non-Freaked Out Literacy Framework.

 Long-term Flourishing and the Science of Success

 In this address, I inspire your teachers to keep their eyes on Everest and become teacher-researchers in the realm of character strengths.
-My work with character strengths has progressed from haphazard to fairly scientific — and in this address, I share why that’s not something just for science types.
-In the Summer of 2015, I was fortunate enough to travel to Philadelphia as an inaugural recipient of a national Teacher Innovator Grant with Character Lab, and that trip included a 3-hour “mini-PhD” in psychological research given by none other than Angela Duckworth herself.
-My classroom research during the 2015-2016 school year, thanks to the guidance of smart people at Character Lab, makes me uniquely speak with your staff on this topic.
+My work with character strengths has progressed from haphazard to fairly scientific, and in this address I share why that’s not something just for science types.
+In the Summer of 2015, I was fortunate enough to travel to Philadelphia as an inaugural recipient of a national Teacher Innovator Grant with Character Lab, and that trip included a three-hour “mini-PhD” in psychological research given by none other than Angela Duckworth herself.
+My classroom research during the 2015-2016 school year, thanks to the guidance of smart people at Character Lab, helps me to speak uniquely with your staff on this topic.

 The Administrator’s Challenge: One Staff, Dozens of PD Needs